richchapler/AzureSolutionsDocumentation/docs/Data_Analysis_GeoSpatial.md

 | ----- | ----- | ----- | ----- |
 | **Shape Map** | Compare regions using color | - | - Only Power BI Desktop<br>- Does not show precise locations |

-_Note: This list of Pros and Cons is based on my research, experience and perception ONLY.
-Your answer to "why use Option X?" may be as simple as the fact that you favor that option._
+_Note: This list of Pros and Cons is based on my research, experience and perception ONLY._

+## Step 0: Understand Use Case
 This use case considers the following requirement statements:

 * "We want to use geo-spatial visualization to help us better understand our data, but we do not know where to start"